College Cost Planning in Richland, WA 2026

 Return on Investment Analysis

-Graduates from colleges in Richland earn a median starting salary of $51,889, which is $16,889 more per year than the average high school graduate salary of $35,000.
-At a 4-year public university cost of $101,016 (including room and board), it would take approximately 6 years of the salary premium to recoup the investment.
-With average financial aid of $12,698 per student per year, the net cost and payback period can be significantly reduced.
+Graduates from colleges in Richland earn a median starting salary of $51,889, which is $16,889 more per year the average high school graduate salary of $35,000.
+At the modeled net cost, the salary premium would take about 6 years to cover the investment.
+With average financial aid of $12,698 per student per year, the net cost can change materially by school and program.

 Other Cities in Washington